 - Adjustable gastric band (also known as lap band, LAP-BAND® and Realize® Band)

 - Gastric sleeve surgery (also known as sleeve gastrectomy)

-  Laparoscopic Surgery or Minimally Invasive Surgery
+- Laparoscopic Surgery or Minimally Invasive Surgery

-  If you are ready to get more information about weight loss surgery, call us

-  today at 800-282-0066 or complete and submit the form at the top of the

-  page.
-One of our patient service representatives will be happy to provide

-  you with additional information or to schedule a consultation with one of

-  our highly-skilled bariatric surgeons.
+If you are ready to learn more about your weight loss surgery options, call us today at 800-311-8545 or complete and submit the form at the top of the page.
+One of our patient service representatives will be happy to provide you with additional information about bariatric surgery options or schedule a consultation with one of our highly skilled bariatric surgeons.